shelaf-dygma/Raise-Programmer/README.md

 ## Install requirements

 Install a new version of bossac.
+You may need to apt-get install libwxgtk3.0-dev

     git clone https://github.com/shumatech/BOSSA
     cd BOSSA